-The astral plane is very much influenced by thoughts and emotions much more rapidly and noticeably than on the physical plane.
-This is important for two reasons.
-First, like quickly attracts like and it is therefore important to enter the astral realm with as pure a heart and mind as possible.
+The Astral Plane is very much influenced by thoughts and emotions, much more rapidly and noticeably than on the Physical Plane.
+This is significant for two reasons.
+First, like quickly attracts like, and it is, therefore, important to enter the Astral Realm with as pure a heart and mind as possible.
 Second, like creates like.
-The astral realm is full of artificial elementals created by human thought from the elemental essence of the plane and these entities can take diverse forms that range from the beautiful to the menacing.
-Because the astral plane can be manipulated by thought it can also be referred to as the Desire World, especially by those that follow the Rosicrucian writings of Max Heindel.
-He postulated that, contrary to the physical world, force and matter are difficult to tell apart on the astral plane [21] and that it was made from a substance which can be described as a type of force-matter incessantly moving and responsive to the slightest feeling.
+The Astral Realm is full of artificial elementals created by human thought from the elemental essence of the Plane and these entities can take diverse forms that range from the beautiful to the menacing.
+Because the Astral Plane can be manipulated by thought, it can also be referred to as the Desire World, especially by those that follow the Rosicrucian writings of Max Heindel.
+He postulated that, contrary to the Physical World, force and matter are difficult to tell apart on the Astral Plane [21], and that it was made from a substance which can be described as a type of force-matter incessantly moving and responsive to the slightest feeling.

-Commentators generally agree that normally one cannot manipulate the physical realm while in an astral form, although bursts of energy on that plane can at times affect the physical world as evidenced by poltergeist and ghost activity.
+Commentators generally agree that normally one cannot manipulate the Physical Realm while in an Astral form, although bursts of energy on that plane can at times affect the Physical World as evidenced by poltergeist and ghost activity.

-Accessing the astral plane intentionally while in a physical incarnation is generally seen as a challenging thing to do, although for some it can be easy.
-The technique witches most frequently use is that of willing the creation of a Simulacrum.
-That is, the individual witch concentrates on visualising their double before them.
+Accessing the Astral Plane intentionally while in a physical incarnation is generally seen as a challenging thing to do, although for some it can be easy.
+The technique Witches most frequently use is that of willing the creation of a Simulacrum.
+That is, the individual Witch concentrates on visualising their double before them.
 When that is achieved they then will their consciousness into this creation.
-Travelling in the astral realm can be a demanding and difficult thing to do, and the full method for astrally projecting is given only on Magicka School's advanced course.
+Travelling in the Astral Realm can be a demanding and difficult thing to do, and the full method for astrally projecting is given only in Magicka School's Wicca Advanced book and course.
 The plane is fascinating to explore and endless in its limits.
-One of the dangers can be that a witch ends up spending all her or his time traversing its levels when there are more important things to do.
+One of the dangers can be that a Witch ends up spending all her or his time traversing its levels, when there are more important things to do.
 For this reason it is essential to have a structure or itinerary.
 One of the best is provided by the Kabbalah and the Tree of Life although quite a wide knowledge of the subject is needed before the journey is started.
-Also when on the astral plane the novice can be attractive to entities that do not have good intentions and proper preparation should be undertaken in terms of performing rituals of protection, or enlisting the help of a spirit guide.
+Also, when on the Astral Plane, the novice can be attractive to entities that do not have good intentions and proper preparation should be undertaken in terms of performing rituals of protection, or enlisting the help of a Spirit Guide.

-Etheric energy
+Etheric Energy